 Documentation

-How NearWord works, what it can do, and how to set it up.
+How NearWord works on macOS and how to set it up.

 Getting Started